Psychologist

 On the other hand, low self-esteem fosters many unhealthy behaviors.
 Even though we might become aware of these behavioral problems, it's often a difficult task to change them unless the root of the problem, low self-esteem, is dealt with first.

 It is not natural for you to feel good about failure nor is it healthy for you to feel indifferent about it.
 Rather, it is healthy for you to feel bad about it.
 Feeling bad about a negative event can help you to think clearly about the event, to change it if it can be changed and to make a constructive adjustment to it if it can't be changed.
 But a warped sense of self-image can cause these emotions to become destructive; sadness can become depression, and healthy anger can become unhealthy.
-The more unhealthy our negative emotions become, the more it can interfere with our ability to think clearly, and the less likely we are to to change our behavior in constructive ways.
+The more unhealthy our negative emotions become, the more it can interfere with our ability to think clearly, and the less likely we are to change our behavior in constructive ways.

 Building Confidence and Self-Esteem